EndlessCG/medexagent/README.md

 # MedExAgent

-This is the official repository for NeurIPS 2026 submission: "MedExAgent: Training LLM Agents to Ask, Examine, and Diagnose in Noisy Clinical Environments".
+This is the official repository for "MedExAgent: Training LLM Agents to Ask, Examine, and Diagnose in Noisy Clinical Environments".

 ## Setup